-So this time I wised up.
-I used Earth Balance, whole wheat pastry flour, and kept my fillings as simple as can be – pure fruit compote.
+So this time, I wised up.
+I used Earth Balance and whole-wheat pastry flour and kept my fillings as simple as can be – pure fruit compote.

 Friends, we have a winner.

 These glories are vegan and fairly simple to throw together, requiring just 7 ingredients and about 45 minutes of your precious, precious time.
 After all, who would actually make Pop-Tarts if they took 5 hours to prepare?
 Not I, and neither should you.
 You deserve better than that.
 We deserve better than that.

 You will love these Pop-Tarts.

 The crust is flaky and buttery (despite using vegan butter).